Nelusha enjoys sharing information about beautiful Sri Lanka.

 The hike to the top through the beaten path can be slightly unnerving if you’re headed there without a guide, as the trail is not properly visible to a newbie hiker.

-When you reach its summit after a 3 to 4-hour long hike you are rewarded with some breath-taking panoramic views of the railway lines trailing through the tea estates up in the hillside of Ella.
+When you reach its summit after a three to four-hour long hike, you are rewarded with some breathtaking panoramic views of the railway lines trailing through the tea estates up in the hillside of Ella.

 2. World’s End in Horton Plains

 Horton Plains is a favourite destination among wildlife enthusiasts, as the vast evergreen forest landscape surrounded by flowing streams and mushy swamps offer shelter to an astounding number of mammals, reptiles and birds.
 Horton Plains is also a fantastic camping destination for the adventure traveller.

 However, these campsites need to be reserved through the Wildlife Department Office in Colombo prior to your arrival.

 Along the Horton Plains trek, you’ll pass a viewpoint at Baker’s Falls before reaching World’s End.
 Standing at an elevation of about 4,000m, on a good day you can see the whole world stretched to eternity before you.

 Difficulty level: 3/5

 Read More From Skyaboveus

 While it gets overshadowed by its big brother the Sigiriya Rock, the beauty of Pidurangala and its viewpoints are worth taking note of.